moorepants/eme185/content/pages/microcontroller-tutorial-part-01.rst

 Components
    Open a library of components that can be dropped onto the workspace.
 Breadboard
-   The breadboard is a simple has a grid of input pins.
-The rows along the top and bottom are connected and generally used to supply a common voltage and ground.
-The columns in the middle rows are tied together.
+   The breadboard is a basic component that has a grid of pins inputs where wires can be inserted.
+   The rows along the top and bottom are connected internally and generally used to supply a common voltage and ground.
+The columns in the middle rows are connected together internally.

 Search for Arduino Uno and drag it onto the screen.

-The Arduino board has the CPU chip which is connected to the black pins along the edges.
-There is a USB plug to connect to your computer for communication purposes.
+The Arduino board has an MCU chip which is connected to the black pins along the edges.
+There is an USB plug to connect to your computer for communication purposes and can also be used to power the Arduino itself.
+Look at the pin labels on the board.

 Ground
    The common ground for the circuit (the negative polarity side of the circuit).
 5V
-   A 5V power supply which can provide up to X amps of current.
+   A 5V power supply which can provide up to 900 milli-amps of current depending on the power source.
 Digital I/O
    Pins that can read binary inputs and write binary outputs.
 Analog Inputs